SCCapstone/SCChildcare/README.md

 ##Known Bugs
   - If the server is down, but the device has connectivity, the app will crash
   - Some pages have incorrect parents, and the main search page is not storing the search data, giving an error
+  - On the Single Provider page, there is a issue with the amount of data being processed at once, causing the screen to cut off the bottom of the page.
+There is data, the app just skips displaying it.
+We are looking into a better way of performing tasks.